Angela Patton: Father-daughter dance in prison

-In 2007, Camp Diva hosted their first annual father-daughter dance.
-The purpose of this event was to establish how crucial a father-daughter relationship is to the development of a girl entering into womanhood.
+In 2007, Camp Diva hosted their first father-daughter dance, which began as a suggestion from a camper.
 As the dance attendance grew each year, Patton realized that there was still a significant number of girls who could not participate at the "Date with Dad Dance" because their fathers were in prison.
-Therefore, Patton and the young girls took it upon themselves to write to the Richmond City Jail for permission to host their own father-daughter dance within the walls of the jail.
-The Richmond City Jail agreed to hosting the dance, requiring the inmates to take a 30-hour parenting class.
+Patton worked with Richmond City's then-sheriff, C.T.
+Woody, to host a father-daughter dance within the walls of the jail.
+Incarcerated fathers participated in a 30-hour parenting class to earn the right to attend.
 On March 17, 2013, 16 inmates and 18 girls attended the first annual father-daughter dance in jail.
-This event became nationally recognized after being featured in a Washington Post article and the release of Patton's TED talk.
-While Camp Diva continues to host their annual father-daughter dance at the Richmond City Jail, other prisons, such as Miami's Federal Detention Center and the Omaha Correctional Center, have started their very own father-daughter dance for young girls with incarcerated fathers.
+This event became nationally recognized after being featured in a Washington Post article and in Patton's 2013 TEDxWomen talk, "A father-daughter dance...in prison," in which she explained the origins of the Daddy Daughter Dance.
+The video has more than 800,000 views.

+Camp Diva continues to host their annual father-daughter dance at the Richmond City Jail.
+Other prisons, such as Miami's Federal Detention Center and the Omaha Correctional Center, have started their very own father-daughter dance for young girls with incarcerated fathers.